aria-ml/dataeval/docs/source/concepts/Diversity.md

 \log(1)= 0$.
 Variables have a single value with probability 1 indicating no uncertainty.
-Normalizing the entropy by its maximum value of $\log N$ could lead to ambiguity in this case due to an indeterminate form; however, in {term}`DataEval` the ambiguity is resolved by assigning the limit of the unnormalized entropy&mdash;i.e. not reversing the interpretation of the single-bin entropy through a normalization artifact.
+Normalizing the entropy by its maximum value of $\log N$ could lead to ambiguity in this case due to an indeterminate form; however, in DataEval the ambiguity is resolved by assigning the limit of the unnormalized entropy&mdash;i.e. not reversing the interpretation of the single-bin entropy through a normalization artifact.

 When distributions collapse to a single bin, data take a single value with probability 1.
 There is no uncertainty (entropy) and no diversity, which is